inkline/inkline.io/src/pages/docs/introduction/installation/cdn.md

 ---
-title: CDN Installation - Inkline
+title: Installation - CDN - Inkline
 description: Install Inkline using the official JSDelivr CDN integration.
 The content delivery network (CDN) provides super fast asset delivery from a server that is closest to you.
 ---

-# CDN Installation
+# Installation - CDN
 ## Install Inkline using the official JSDelivr CDN integration.
 The content delivery network (CDN) provides super fast asset delivery from a server that is closest to you.

 The quickest way to get started, with minimal setup, is to add the files from a CDN.